-Small transport companies that want to go electric will never succeed.
+Small transport companies that want to transition to electric vehicles will never succeed.
 But should we want them to?
-That was an exciting question at a workshop on grid congestion with companies offering renewable energy.
+That was an exciting question at a workshop on grid congestion, where companies offering renewable energy were present.

 The Dutch National Charging Infrastructure Agenda has found numerous solutions to grid congestion.
-However, those measures cost money and require scarce materials and people for construction.
+However, those measures come at a cost and require scarce materials and personnel for construction.

 Small transport companies have a structural cost disadvantage

-About 80% of companies in the Dutch transportation sector have fewer than 20 employees and more than 5,000 carriers.
+Approximately 80% of companies in the Dutch transportation sector have fewer than 20 employees, and there are more than 5,000 carriers.
 Those SME haulers have 20% of the trucks.
-Smaller operators have higher costs for their charging infrastructure, with the high initial investment and annual costs for operating that charging infrastructure.
+Smaller operators incur higher costs for their charging infrastructure due to the high initial investment and annual operating costs associated with it.

 Power costs those small business owners 13 to 18 cents more per kWh than large business owners.
-That structural cost disadvantage puts you as a small business owner immediately 1:0 behind in the transportation market.
+That structural cost disadvantage puts you, as a small business owner, immediately at a 1:0 disadvantage in the transportation market.
 More giant haulers spend a quarter to half as much per kWh.
 And those energy costs are a quarter of your total costs as a hauler….

 Small business owners are slowing down the transition

 Building charging infrastructure requires engineering and mechanics (including maintenance).
-The larger the installation, the less engineering and mechanics you need per charge point.
-For small operators, it is as much as twice as much.
+The larger the installation, the fewer engineering and mechanical resources you need per charge point.
+For small operators, it is twice as much.
 Solving grid congestion and charging infrastructure will take too long; bigger is better!

 Should it be done differently?